Roadmap for admission to sustainable success

 Usually a client is receiving care from a local treatment team (doctor, therapist, dietician, etc).
-The home team professionals likely have had patients who have attended residential treatment programs and returned home to continue their recovery.
-These professionals will have valuable information regarding programs that may guide in your decision.
+The home team professionals likely have had patients who have received residential treatment and returned home to continue their recovery.
+These professionals will have valuable information regarding the success of these programs that may guide in your decision.

 Step 3: Research treatment programs

 Since the rollout of the Affordable Care Act, the residential treatment program landscape has drastically changed.
 Most treatment facilities originated with a desire to help those suffering from eating disorders.
 The founders may have had an altruistic focus on recovery and quality treatment.
 Nearly all US based programs are now owned by publicly traded corporations, private equity firms and venture capitalists.
 The founders are typically gone and the focus has shifted to shareholder profits.
 Much of the industry now treats to insurance coverage vs treating to successful outcome and this has created a revolving door of treatment.
 Short stays and discharges when coverage runs out are the norm.
 Quality treatment is markedly absent much of the time.
 To gain an understanding of treatment center culture and staff satisfaction, you may review www.glassdoor.com entries.
 It is important to know who owns and manages the program and what their goals are - successful treatment or profits?